 The Isle of Skye in Scotland is a stunning place to visit.
 There is so much to see and do.
 It is famous for its rugged landscape and coastline, stunning beaches as well as beautiful castles that you can visit.
 It is popular with tourists who come to do one of the many day hikes that there are and you need a minimum of 4 days to really see a lot.
 It is easier if you have a car but there is also a tourist bus that goes around the island.

-The top things to do on Skye are walking The Old man of Storr, hike Quiraing, visit Neist Point lighthouse, visit the Fairy Pools, visit Dunvegan Castle, sunbathe on Coral beach, see Kilt Rock Waterfall.
+The top things to do on Skye are walking The Old man of Storr, hiking Quiraing, visiting Neist Point lighthouse, visiting the Fairy Pools, visiting Dunvegan Castle, sunbathing on Coral beach, see Kilt Rock Waterfall.

 It’s a beautiful place and one of my favourites in the UK, that everyone should visit.